 - If you produce the preform for a bottle this will not be liable for the tax.

-- If you are importing a barrier film that may be used in a multilayer film, you will not be liable for the tax.
+- If you are importing a barrier film to be used in a multilayer film, you will not be liable for the tax

 The term “substantial modification”, is likely to be defined further.
-Right now, it is defined as a product or item that’s ready to be filled or used.
+Currently, it is defined as a product or item that is ready to be filled or used.